PaulB-H/digitalrain/readme.md

 An implementation of "Matrix Digital Rain"

+--

-There have been 3 versions so far:
+There are 3 main versions so far:

+---

 The first version just used intervals and didn't allow customization of stream properties beyond font size and theme

-// Link & image to first version
+<a href="https://paulb-h.github.io/digitalrain/versions/version1/version1.html" target="_blank">digitalrain - version1.html</a>

+--

-The second version was updated to use requestAnimationFrame() instead of intervals, and allowed customization of all properties of the streams, along with UI controls for each one.
+The second version was updated to use requestAnimationFrame() instead of intervals, and allowed a lot of customization of the stream properties through a UI.
 The interval version is actually still implemented and you can switch between versions

-// Link & image to second version
+<a href="https://paulb-h.github.io/digitalrain/versions/version2/version2.html" target="_blank">digitalrain - version2.html</a>

+--

-The third and current version the UI was separated from the main logic better, and is 3 main classes I made this so it would be easier to implement by just calling the class passing in a target container element, and possible to have multiple instances of the animation, each assigned to and managing their own canvas and properties.
+The third and current version the UI was separated from the main logic better, and is 3 main classes I made this so it would be easier to implement by just calling the class passing in a target container element, and possible to have multiple instances of the animation, each assigned to and managing their own canvas and properties

 // Link & image to third version

---
+---

-classes
+classes for version3

 class DigitalRain\
 The main class that can be called passing a container element as a parameter